 - Our annual position papers.
-See our 2021 position paper, Renewal through health research.
+See our 2023 position paper, Embedding research in healthcare

 - Addressing many health research topic of national importance through our management of the Irish Health Research Forum, including data protection, the interface of health services and academia and genomics research.

 - Persistently advocating for increased public and patient involvement (PPI) in health research.
 In 2014, through the Irish Health Research Forum, we held the first national event on this topic.
 We have since worked with many partners, to increase and improve PPI in Ireland.
 As of 2023 we are a national partner on the National PPI Ignite Network.